25 Things To Do For Good Skin

 Sometimes our skin breaks out because our body is having a hard time getting rid of various toxins.
 Exercising is a perfect way to help your body because you’re sweating a lot of those toxins out with sweat.
 Bonus benefits – it makes your body look and feel better!

 23. Sleep enough (or more if you can!).

 Beauty sleep is not a myth.
-Our skin regenerates faster in our sleep and starts to look tired when you don’t sleep enough.
+Our skin regenerates faster in our sleep and starts to look tired when we don’t sleep enough.
 Get your sleep hours in for good skin.

 24. Clean your makeup brushes regularly.

 Another common reason for breakouts, irritation, skin allergies, and clogged pores – dirty makeup brushes.
 Make sure to clean them regularly (here’s how to deep clean even the dirtiest makeup brushes).

 25. Choose products that are right for your skin type.

 If your skin is dry, but you’re using products formulated for oily skin, it just increases the dryness.
 Always choose appropriate products for your skin and test it for a few days/weeks before deciding if it’s good for your skin.
 Here’s a helpful list to research:

 - The best skincare routine for oily skin: morning, evening + must-haves;

 - How to care for reactive skin;